daniel-enqz/dotfiles/README.md

 > I use Iterm2 with zsh shell.<br>
 > We will be using zim, a super fast framework with useful modules and themes without compromising speed.
-You can check documentation [here](https://github.com/zimfw/zimfw#set-up-zshrc), but if you follow this documentation steps you will be all set up.
+You can check documentation [here](https://github.com/zimfw/zimfw#set-up-zshrc), but if you follow this guide steps you will be all set up.

 # Nice Terminal, Nice Theme:
 > 1. brew install --cask iterm2